Kircheneer/blog/site/content/articles/linux-networking-for-the-cisco-admin.md

 `UNKNOWN` as it is a loopback interface) as well as any IP addresses configured on those devices.

-Of course, most people don't type `show ip interface brief` on Cisco gear - I myself shorten that to `sh ip int brief` (which is still more characters than really necessary).
+Most people don't type `show ip interface brief` on Cisco gear - I myself shorten that to `sh ip int brief` (which is still more characters than really necessary).
 Similar to that, I use `ip a` on Linux devices.
 As you can see you can both shorten